1yefuwang1/vectorlite/README.md

 # Overview
 Vectorlite is a [Runtime-loadable extension](https://www.sqlite.org/loadext.html) for SQLite that enables fast vector search based on [hnswlib](https://github.com/nmslib/hnswlib) and works on Windows, MacOS and Linux.

+For motivation and background of this project, please check [here](https://dev.to/yefuwang/introducing-vectorlite-a-fast-and-tunable-vector-search-extension-for-sqlite-4dcl).

 Below is an example of using it in sqlite CLI shell: